Gomaspan Dam

-The Gomaspan Dam is a gravity dam currently being constructed on the Bastora River at Goma span gorge, near Gomespan, in Erbil Governorate, Iraq.
+The Gomaspan Dam is a gravity dam currently being constructed on the Bastora River at Goma span gorge, near Gomespan, in Erbil Governorate, Kurdistan Region, Iraq.
 It is located about 30 km northeast of Erbil.

 The primary purpose of the dam is water supply for irrigation but it will support a small 2.4 MW hydroelectric power station.
 It is expected to irrigate 4000 ha.
 Construction on the 85 m tall roller-compacted concrete dam began in 2013 and completed in 2024.